CollegeParkAPCSP/APCSP-Tima/README.md

-# AP-CSP Assignments
+# APCSP-Tima

-## Purpose

-There is absolutely no purpose for this, I could've easily kept all these on my computer, but _**why not?**_ :o
+This is a catalog of an experienced programmer's solutions to APCSP assignments

-Solutions to the assignments from AP-CSP will be committed here every day we have one. <br/> Don't expect the code to be formatted, don't have time for that :)
+Solutions will be committed here every day. <br/> Don't expect the code to be formatted, don't have time for that :)

 **Somewhy, CodingBat is still on Python 2, so some functions (like match-case) aren't valid.**